ycpcs/cs320-spring2019/syllabus.md

 -   Midterm exam: 15%
 -   Attendance and participation: 5%

-**(&dagger;) You must make a good faith effort to complete all of the labs and assignments in order to pass the course.
-Failure to complete all labs and assignments is grounds for receiving a reduced or failing grade for the course.**
+**(&dagger;) You must make a good faith effort to complete all of the labs and assignments.
+Failure to submit a good faith attempt for any assignment is grounds for receiving a reduced grade for the course.
+You will be penalized 5% points off you course grade for each lab/assignment for which you do not submit a good faith attempt by Sunday, March 31, 2019.**

 **(\*) You must make a substantial *technical* contribution to your team software project.
 Although the non-technical contributions you make to your project, such as planning, communication, and organization, are important, you must also make a substantial contribution to the design and implementation of the software.
 I reserve the right to assign a reduced or failing grade for the course to any student who does not do this.**